bdaiinstitute/ros_utilities/README.md

 #### Setting up interactive multi-node applications

-For interactive applications, you will most likely want to keep automatic spinning in place:
+For interactive applications, you will most likely want to keep automatic spinning in place.
+Here's an example that waits for user input, sleeps for 5 seconds, and then echoes that user input from a callback without deadlocking:

 ```python
 import logging